Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 The P-515 comes with Yamaha’s NWX action keyboard, which stands for Natural Wood X. It’s a full-size 88-key stage piano, so adding an element of real wooden keys adds to the realism.

-The keys also have a synthetic Ebony and Ivory feel and escapement, which adds another level of authenticity.
+The keys also have a synthetic ebony and ivory feel and escapement, which adds another level of authenticity.

 Yamaha P-515 keys and feel